-Our case study revealed that the ST device, a fully automated multiprocessor medical device, is helpful in reducing chronic low back pain, lowering functional impairment, and enhancing lumber range of motion in CLBP patients.
-In order to evaluate its efficacy and effectiveness, further randomized controlled studies on individuals with CLBP are required.
+Our case study revealed that the ST device, a automated multiprocessor fully medical device, helps reduce chronic low back pain, lowering functional impairment and enhancing lumbar range of motion in CLBP patients. То evaluate its efficacv and effectiveness, further randomized controlled studies on individuals with CLBP are required.